 All projects will be judged by the following:

-- Documentation—Did the student recieve and document all required permissions?
+Documentation—Did the student receive and document all required permissions?

 At the time of the judging, students will be required to: